Delphi Tutorials »

 TimedDlg.Execute('Warning',

 'Unexpected value in edit-box AGE.
-Please correct.';
+Please correct.');

 Here's a quick and simple solution:

-1. Add a new form to your project and call it frmTimedDlg.
-Save the new unit as TimedDlg.
+1. Add a new form to your project and name the form TimedDlg.
+Save the new unit as TimedDlgU.

 2. Set the form's BorderStyle property to bsDialog.